marcoalopez/GrainSizeTools/README.md

 ## Citation guidelines

-In case you need references, the following are available:

 ***Script reference***
 Lopez-Sanchez, Marco A. (2018).
 GrainSizeTools: a Python script for grain size analysis and paleopiezometry based on grain size. *Journal of Open Source Software*, 3(30), 863, https://doi.org/10.21105/joss.00863

-***Frequency peak apparent grain size based on the Gaussian kernel density estimator***
-Lopez-Sanchez MA and Llana-Fúnez S (2015) An evaluation of different measures of dynamically recrystallized grain size for paleopiezometry or paleowattmetry studies. *Solid Earth* 6, 475-495. http://doi.org/10.5194/se-6-475-2015

-***Two-step method***
-Lopez-Sanchez MA and Llana-Fúnez (2016) An extension of the Saltykov method to quantify 3D grain size distributions in mylonites. *Journal of Structural Geology*, 93, 149-161. http://doi.org/10.1016/j.jsg.2016.10.008

-***Saltykov method***
-The procedure implemented in the GrainSizeTools script is partially based on the general formulation provided in Sahagian and Proussevitch (1998) *J. Volcanol.
-Geotherm.
-Res.* 84, 173–196. [http://doi.org/10.1016/S0377-0273(98)00043-2](http://doi.org/10.1016/S0377-0273(98)00043-2), but taken the midpoints of the classes instead of the left edges as described in the Appendix A in Lopez-Sanchez and Llana-Fúnez (2016) http://doi.org/10.5194/se-6-475-2015

 ## License